bjukovic/Hangman/README.md

 ## About the Game

-**Hangman** is a word-guessing game usually played between two or more players, where one player selects a random word and the other tries to guess what word is it.
-The player attempts to guess it by entering letters, with each correct guess revealing the letter’s position(s) in the word.
-If a guessed letter is incorrect (the word does not have it), an attempt is deducted.
-The game ends when the player either successfully guesses the word or runs out of attempts.
-The game is called hangman because for each wrong guess a human body part is drawn, when there are no attempts left, there is nothing left to draw.
+**Hangman** is a classic word-guessing game usually played between two or more players.
+In this game, one player selects a random word, and the other(s) try to guess it by entering individual letters.
+Each correct guess reveals the letter's position(s) within the word, while each incorrect guess deducts an attempt.
+The game ends either when the player successfully guesses the entire word or runs out of attempts.
+The game is called "Hangman" because, traditionally, each incorrect guess adds a part to a drawing of a hanging figure.
+Once the drawing is complete, representing the loss of all attempts, the player loses the game.

 ## Features